 - Remove the package of frozen tofu from the freezer.
 Without breaking the seal, let the package thaw.
 The fastest way is under running warm water.
 If you plan ahead, thaw for a day on the kitchen counter or about 3 days in the fridge.

-- Mix together the chili powder, paprika, garlic salt, black pepper and cayenne.
+- Mix together the chili powder, smoked paprika, cumin, garlic powder, salt, black pepper and cayenne.
 Set aside.

 - Heat the oil in a skillet over medium flame.
 Add the onion; cook and stir until the onion is translucent, 6 to 8 minutes.
 Add the garlic and cook another few minutes.

 - Add the tofu pieces to the onions and garlic.
 Stir in the spice mixture.
-Cook, stirring frequently, about 10 minutes, until the spiced tofu is cooked through.
+Cook, stirring frequently, until the spices are all mixed in and the tofu is cooked through.
 Reduce the heat to low flame.
 Using a potato masher or a fork, mash the tofu and onions until the mixture looks like hamburger meat.
-Mix in the water or beer and mash another minute.
+For moist meaty texture, add the water or beer and mash again.
 Keep warm.

 To serve: